 - a.
 Create and maintain a spirit of cooperation with the President. - b.
 Preserve the institutional independence of the College and defend its right to manage its own affairs through its chosen administrators and employees. - c.
 Enhance the public image of the College. - d.
 Nurture the institution so that it achieves its full potential. - e.
-Establish goals for the College consistent with its role and mission. - f.
-Take clear positions before the Texas Higher Education Coordinating Board and Texas Legislature on all matters regarding the College. - g.
+Establish goals for the College consistent with its role and mission. - ture on all matters regarding the College. - g.
 Share its philosophy with the students, employees, and general public through regular participation at graduation and other ceremonies. - h.
-Promote unity within the College at every opportunity, creating a community atmosphere. - i.
-Promote pride and dignity amongst employees of the College by recognizing outstanding achievement. - j.
+Promote unity within the College at every opportunity, creating a community atmosphere. - achievement. - j.
 Protect the assets of the College to ensure financial stability. - k.
 Always act solely and exclusively for the benefit of the College. - 1.
 Always act as a positive advocate for the College and if desired, for community college systems generally through service with ACCT or other community college trustee organizations.